Dispatch From Abu Dhabi: The Many Meanings of ‘Energy Transition’

 “One word that all of us are using more and more: energy transitions,” said Birol, speaking across town at the Atlantic Council’s Global Energy Forum.
 “In fact, ladies and gentlemen, energy transitions are already happening and have happened.
 The issue is in which direction and at which speed.”

 There's a big risk in the climate change debate that people are looking at the numbers that they “like to see, rather than the entire numbers,” Birol said.
-For instance, even if the world doesn’t build a single new coal plant in the next 30 years, today’s coal plants, as long as they continue to operate, will still be the number-one source of global emissions in 2050.
+For instance, even if the world doesn’t build a single new coal plant in the next 30 years, today’s coal plants, as long as they continue to operate, will still be the No. 1 source of global emissions in 2050.

-It's unfair, Birol added, to ask poor communities to close their coal plants early in order to be a “good global citizen.”
+It's unfair, Birol added, to ask poor communities to close their coal plants early in order for them to be seen as a “good global citizen.”
 Europe’s coal plants may be powering a home’s third or fourth television set, he said, while in India they’re powering refrigerators to store medication.
 “There is an equity issue here."

 Looking at the transportation sector, Birol noted that while electric vehicles receive an enormous amount of news coverage, there's another winner in today’s automobile market: internal combustion engine SUVs.

 In 2010, only 18 percent of all the cars sold in the world were SUVs.
-Today, roughly 43 percent of all the cars sold in the world are SUVs, and they emit, on average, 25 percent more emissions than a normal car.
+Today, roughly 43 percent of all the cars sold in the world are SUVs, and they emit, on average, 25 percent more emissions than a standard car.
 SUVs are now the second-largest driver of carbon dioxide emissions growth after power plants, according to the IEA.

-“We see a disparity between the statements, goals, scientists’ goals, and what is happening in real life,” Birol said.
+“We see a disparity between the statements, goals, scientists’ goals and what is happening in real life,” Birol said.

-'Bust the myth that oil and gas is bad'
+"Bust the myth that oil and gas is bad"

 Throughout the week, oil and gas representatives made a case for why their product is and will continue to be part of the energy transition.